What Is Benzodiazepine Withdrawal?

 Benzo Detox

-The first step in treating a Benzodiazepine addiction is removing the drug from the addict’s system.
+The first step in treating a benzodiazepine addiction is removing the drug from the addict’s system.
 This process is known as detox and can cause dangerous side effects if not done properly.
 Quitting cold turkey can even be lethal in some circumstances.
 A supervising physician must be present to monitor for potentially fatal symptoms, including seizures and suicidal behavior.

 A grand mal seizure may occur in perhaps as many as 20-30 percent of individuals undergoing untreated withdrawal from these substances.